betty2310/FOMATEM/README.md

 # Football Management System ⚽🏟️

-An application control data about fooballer.
+An application to manage fooballer's information.
 Use [PostgreSQL](https://www.postgresql.org/) as database.